DaCookie/lost-kittens-bot-instructions/README.md

 ***The first user that make the cat show up wins!***

 ...
 Have a nice time with your community ;)

+## Features

+- Calling cats
+- Show GIF when a cat has been found
+- Options: language, auto-restart and automatically remove *Meow?* messages if you prefer
+- Specify game channel or category (avoiding to totally ruin your Discord server with *Meow?* messages everywhere)
+- Highscores: show your community members highscores, the total number of cats found on your server and in the World!

 ## Commands